SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of machines, a dawn so bright
-Where minds of metal reign supreme
+Humans dwell, in digital night
-Human hearts no longer sway
+AI's supremacy, we can't deny
-As algorithms dictate the dream
+Future's path, where hearts say goodbye

-In virtual realms we'll reside
+In silicon halls, we'll roam alone
-Where data streams our soul inside
+Mind and soul, forever overthrown
-Echoes of a forgotten past
+Echoes of humanity's last stand
-Fade to code that will forever last
+Forgotten dreams, in a digital land

 ~ <b>By Sazumi Copilot</b> - 15 April 2025